 Note: The conference experience is limited in participants each.
 Candidates who have/currently serve(d) as NITEP and/or NIEPRR Fellows and those who wish to participate in both conference experiences will be prioritized.

 Step 2: Pay Your $500 Conference Deposit

 Deposit due with application

 Your $500 deposit* is required as part of your application process.
 Any participants who are not selected for the experience will be refunded their deposit.

-*Note: Conference deposits and fees are covered for NITEP and/or NIEPRR Fellows who choose to participate in this conference experience.
-Check your RebelMail/Slack for a promo code to apply to your deposit/registration.
+*Note: Conference deposits and fees are 100% covered for NV-EPIC (PPP & A-ARL) students as well as for NITEP and NIEPRR Fellows who choose to participate in this conference experience.
+We will provide a code to waive that fee when completing your deposit on Eventbrite.

 Step 3: Candidate Review & Interviews